PTW-TUDa/eta-nexus/docs/guide/development.rst

 GitLab - Docker containers
 -----------------------------

-The directory *.gitlab* contains the dockerfiles which defines the images that the jobs of the CI/CD run on.
+The directory *.gitlab* contains the dockerfiles which define the images that the jobs of the CI/CD run on.
 Currently there are two main dockerfiles, one to describe Python-Julia environment and another just for Python.

-All the dockerfiles contains an correspondent image stored in **Packages & Registries > Container Registry**.
+All the dockerfiles contain a corresponding image stored in **Packages & Registries > Container Registry**.
 In which the image will be used in a container to execute the jobs.

-To update the containers first you need to login in GitLab through docker.
+To update the containers, first you need to log in to GitLab through docker.

 .. code-block:: console